twitter/communitynotes/content/contributing/signing-up.md

 # Admissions

 The pilot will start small and grow over time.
 Our goal is to admit applicants on a rolling, periodic basis.
-We will admit all participants who meet the required criteria, but if we have more applicants than pilot slots, we will randomly admit accounts, prioritizing accounts that are likely to participate due to having been recently active on Twitter, and those that tend to follow and engage with different tweets than existing participants do — so as to reduce the likelihood that participants would be predominantly from one ideology, background, or interest space.
+We will admit all participants who meet the required criteria, but if we have more applicants than pilot slots, we will randomly admit accounts, prioritizing accounts that are likely to participate due to having been recently active on Twitter, and those that tend to follow and engage with different Tweets than existing participants do — so as to reduce the likelihood that participants would be predominantly from one ideology, background, or interest space.

 # Contributions are public